FabiMe/The-Mighty-Land-of-Elves-and-Dwarves/README.md

 ## Credits

 - Content inspiration and storytelling techniques were adapted from classic choose-your-own-adventure books and popular text-based games.
-- Special thanks to the open-source community for their contributions to libraries used in this project.
+- ASCII function to make the heading and the hall of fame (https://www.askpython.com/python-modules/ascii-art)
+- The Skull if you make the wrong decision (https://ascii.co.uk/art/skulls)